Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 current (R1/W1) and period averages (R{COUNT}/W{COUNT}).
 It compares the period’s total bandwidth against the maximum ever observed for that disk (RWmax).
 WARN/CRIT trigger if the period average exceeds the configured percentage of RWmax for COUNT consecutive runs.
+On Linux, the check also monitors the system-wide iowait percentage (CPU time spent waiting for I/O).
-Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) so you can graph trends.
+The raw iowait value is normalized by multiplying it with the number of logical CPUs, so that 100% always means one CPU core is fully I/O-saturated, regardless of the total number of CPUs.
+This makes the default thresholds (80/90%) work consistently across different hardware.
+Like bandwidth alerts, iowait alerts require COUNT consecutive threshold violations.
+Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) and for iowait, so you can graph trends.
 On Linux the check automatically focuses on "real" block devices with mountpoints; on Windows it uses psutil’s disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
-This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
+This check is cross-platform and works on Linux, Windows, and all psutil- supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT    Number of times the value must exceed specified thresholds
+  --count COUNT         Number of times the value must exceed specified
-                   before alerting.
+                        thresholds before alerting.
 Default: 5 --critical CRIT       Threshold for disk bandwidth saturation (over the last `--count` measurements) as a percentage of the maximum bandwidth the disk can support.
-Default: >= 90 --match MATCH    Match on disk names.
+Default: >= 90 --iowait-critical IOWAIT_CRIT
+                        Set the critical threshold for normalized iowait in percent (Linux only).
+The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
+Values above 100% indicate that more than one core is waiting for I/O. Default: >= 90 --iowait-warning IOWAIT_WARN
+                        Set the warning threshold for normalized iowait in percent (Linux only).
+The iowait value is normalized so that 100% means one CPU core is fully I/O-saturated.
+Values above 100% indicate that more than one core is waiting for I/O. Default: >= 80 --match MATCH         Match on disk names.
 Uses Python regular expressions without any external flags like `re.IGNORECASE`.
 The regular expression is applied to each line of the output.
-                   Examples: `(?i)example` to match the word "example" in a case-insensitive manner. `^(?!.*example).*$` to match any
+Examples: `(?i)example` to match the word "example" in a case-insensitive manner.
+                        `^(?!.*example).*$` to match any string except
-                   string except "example" (negative lookahead). `(?: ... )*`
+                        "example" (negative lookahead). `(?: ... )*` is a non-
-                   is a non-capturing group that matches any sequence of characters that satisfy the condition inside it, zero or more times.
+                        capturing group that matches any sequence of characters that satisfy the condition inside it, zero or more times.
 Default:
-  --top TOP        List x "Top processes that generated the most I/O traffic".
+  --top TOP             List x "Top processes that generated the most I/O
+                        traffic".
 Use `--top=0` to disable this feature.
+                        Default: 5
-Default: 5 --warning WARN   Threshold for disk bandwidth saturation (over the last `--count` measurements) as a percentage of the maximum bandwidth the disk can support.
+  --warning WARN        Threshold for disk bandwidth saturation (over the last
+                        `--count` measurements) as a percentage of the maximum bandwidth the disk can support.
 Default: >= 80
 ```